Daft Punk: 2004–2007: Human After All and Alive 2007

 In March 2005, Daft Punk released their third album, Human After All, the result of six weeks of writing and recording.
 Reviews were mixed, with criticism for its repetitiveness and darker mood.
 "Robot Rock", "Technologic", "Human After All" and "The Prime Time of Your Life" were released as singles.
 A Daft Punk anthology CD/DVD, Musique Vol. 1 1993–2005, was released on 4 April 2006.
 Daft Punk also released a remix album, Human After All: Remixes.

 On 21 May 2006, Daft Punk premiered a film, Daft Punk's Electroma, at the Cannes Film Festival sidebar Director's Fortnight.
 The film does not include Daft Punk's music.
-Midnight screenings of the film were held in Paris theaters starting from March 2007.
+Midnight screenings were held in Paris theatres from March 2007.

 For 48 dates across 2006 and 2007, Daft Punk performed the Alive 2006/2007 world tour, performing a "megamix" of their music from a large LED-fronted pyramid.
 The tour was acclaimed and is credited for bringing dance music to a wider audience, especially in North America.
 The Guardian journalist Gabriel Szatan likened it to how the Beatles' 1964 performance on The Ed Sullivan Show had brought British rock and roll to the American mainstream.

 Daft Punk's performance in Paris was released as their second live album, Alive 2007, on 19 November 2007.
-The live version of "Harder, Better, Faster, Stronger" was released as a single, with a video directed by Olivier Gondry comprising audience footage of their performance in Brooklyn.
+The live version of "Harder, Better, Faster, Stronger" was released as a single, with a video by Olivier Gondry comprising audience footage of their performance in Brooklyn.
 In 2009, Daft Punk won Grammy Awards for Alive 2007 and its single "Harder, Better, Faster, Stronger".